felixalacampagne/Windows11/autologin-w10tweaks.md

 ```
 Windows Registry Editor Version 5.00

-; Puts the 'Open command window here' item on the normal right-click menu instead of ctrl-right-click
+; Puts the 'Open command window here' item on the normal right-click menu instead of shift-right-click
 ;
 ; If windows updates keep on write protecting the normal 'cmd' entry then simply add an alternative one
 ; To restore command prompt to start menu right click goto Settings>Personalisation>Taskbar and uncheck the option